Historical Museum

 The Edwin Smith Museum recently underwent renovations and display renewals.
 It is open to the public for free on most Saturdays, 10am – 2pm.
 Please contact the library prior to your visit to verify museum hours.

 For a visual and tactile journey through Westfield history, look no further than the Edwin Smith Historical Museum!
 The museum features a wide range of artifacts, some dating back to Westfield’s colonial settlement in the 1600s.
-It opened in 1927 and is named in honor of Edwin Smith, co-founder of the H.B.
+It opened in 1928 and is named in honor of Edwin Smith, co-founder of the H.B.
 Smith Company, which was a major employer in Westfield making boilers and radiators.
+William T. Smith, Edwin’s son and a former Westfield Athenaeum director, provided the funds to create the museum space.

 Some of the museum’s treasures include: